 The marathon race weekend is April 18th and 19th, 2020, with the expo and registration desk open on the 17th and 18th in Vienna’s Marx Halle.

 The main race, half-marathon and relay marathon take place on the Sunday, beginning at 9am.
 The marathon proper usually “ends” at 3pm, after which the entire course is reopened to normal traffic.

 Where to see the Vienna marathon

-The organisers provide a nice little overview of where and when to see the runners, complete with suggestions on how to get to the viewing spots.
-Look under Race Info / Fans at the website.
-They also have a map showing entertainment spots along the route.
+The organisers usually provide a nice little overview of where and when to see the runners, complete with suggestions on how to get to the viewing spots.
+Look out for that at the website.